kylehendricks/esp32-smoke-alarm-sensor/README.md

-# ESP32 smoke alarm relay notifier
+# ESP32 smoke alarm notifier

 A simple sensor that will publish to a MQTT topic when a relay from a hardwired smoke alarm is triggered.